-basic care and support for OVC, their families, and communities;

-- mental health treatment to OVC and their caregivers (S. 2939 does not offer a provision for OVC caregivers); - support for school food programs; - assistance to eliminate school fees and provide employment training; - protection and promotion of the inheritance rights of OVC (language in S. 2500 and S. 2939 includes protection of widows with children); - a provision that requires the establishment of a monitoring system that measures performance goals; - a provision that requires regular reporting on the implementation of the OVC programs (S. 2500 does not include related language);
+- basic care and support for OVC, their families, and communities; - mental health treatment to OVC and their caregivers (S. 2939 does not offer a provision for OVC caregivers); - support for school food programs; - assistance to eliminate school fees and provide employment training; - protection and promotion of the inheritance rights of OVC (language in S. 2500 and S. 2939 included protection of widows with children); - a provision that requires the establishment of a monitoring system that measures performance goals; and - a provision that required regular reporting on the implementation of the OVC programs (S. 2500 did not include related language).

-Key differences among the bills are:
+Key differences among the bills were:

-- All bills, except S. 2500, authorize treatment of OVC with pharmaceuticals and training of health care practitioners for that purpose; - H.R.
-4061 and S. 2611 do not provide funds to pay for school fees.
-S. 2500 does, and S. 2939 does not specify whether the funds could be used to pay for school fees.
+- all bills, except S. 2500, authorized treatment of OVC with pharmaceuticals and training of health care practitioners for that purpose; - S. 2500 provided funds to pay for school fees.
+H.R.
+4061 and S. 2611 did not, and S. 2939 did not specify whether the funds could be used to pay for school fees.
 However, the authors of H.R.
-4061 intend that funds to cover related school expenses would come from other accounts. - H.R.
-4061 and S. 2611 establish within the U.S. Agency for International Development (USAID) an office for Orphans and Other Vulnerable Children to coordinate all OVC programs, and review or approve all USAID-related OVC programs.
-S. 2500 and S. 2939 do not specify which agency, if any, would lead the OVC initiative.
+4061 reportedly intended that the funding of school expenses would come from other accounts. - H.R.
+4061 and S. 2611 established within the U.S. Agency for International Development (USAID) an office for Orphans and Other Vulnerable Children to coordinate all OVC programs, and review or approve all USAID-related OVC programs.
+S. 2500 and S. 2939 did not specify which agency, if any, would lead the OVC initiative.